All steps completed - you're finished

 The concept of how a DSCR loan works and approval process for a DSCR loan centers around the debt service coverage ratio, which is a measure of how well a property’s income covers its debt obligations.
 The formula is straightforward:

-Imagine a rental property generates $60,000 annually in rental income and has $50,000 in total annual mortgage payments (PITIA).
+Imagine a rental property generates $60,000 annually in rental income and has $50,000 in total annual mortgage payments.

-A DSCR of 1.2 means the property generates 20% more income than required to cover its debt.
-Most lenders prefer a DSCR of 1.0 or higher, indicating that the property can at least break even.
+A DSCR of 1.2 means the property generates 20% more income than required to cover its fixed obligations.
+Most DSCR lenders prefer a DSCR of 1.0 or higher, indicating that the property can at least break even.

 To qualify for a DSCR loan, you must meet specific criteria, including: